ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 # Goals of this lab

-The goal of this lab is two fold: dynamic memory management on the heap and implementing linked lists.
-The relationship between the two is that dynamic memory management is almost always used in the implementation of linked lists.
+The goal of this lab is get more practice with arrays, linked lists and dynamic memory allocation.
+Continue to practice code tracing using pointer diagrams, and to reason about your code.
+We would also like you to practice debugging your code.
+Please DO NOT ask the staff to debug your code.
+They have been specifically instructed not to do that.
+Instead, ask them specific questions that help you clarify concepts.

 # Step by Step Instructions